Time to Think (book)

-Time to Think: The Inside Story of the Collapse of the Tavistock's Gender Service for Children is a 2023 nonfiction book by Newsnight investigative journalist Hannah Barnes.
+Time to Think: The Inside Story of the Collapse of the Tavistock's Gender Service for Children is a 2023 nonfiction book by BBC Newsnight investigative journalist Hannah Barnes.
 The book is about the NHS Gender Identity Development Service (GIDS) based at the Tavistock and Portman NHS Foundation Trust.
 Barnes said, "I wanted to write a definitive record of what happened [at GIDS] because there needs to be one."

-Publication

-Barnes sent the book proposal to 22 publishers.
-Several publishers praised the proposal, but declined to publish it; one of them on the basis that it was too controversial.
-On 13th April 2021, the independent publisher Swift Press made Barnes an offer.

-Synopsis
+Time to Think received positive reviews from critics, who commended Barnes's journalism.
+In 2023 it was short listed for both the Orwell Prize and the Baillie Gifford Prize.

+Overview

-The book is centred around Barnes' over 100 hours of interviews with close to 60 former clinicians who worked at GIDS.
-All but 2 of the interviews were taken before the decision was made to close GIDS.
+The book is centred around more than 100 hours of interviews Barnes conducted with close to 60 former clinicians who worked at GIDS.
+All but two of the interviews were taken before the decision was made to close GIDS.

 Time to Think traces the history of GIDS from its foundation in 1989, covering the evolving nature of their services, the usage of puberty blockers, the influence of charities and support groups Mermaids, GIRES (Gender Identity Research and Education Society), and Gendered Intelligence, and the limited collaboration with CAMHS.

 It traces various reports made by clinicians raising concerns: the David Taylor review (2005), David Bell report (2018), Dinesh Sinha's GIDS review (2019), Helen Roberts report (2021), and Hilary Cass review (2022).

-The history is interspersed with accounts of 7 young people who were treated by the service: Ellie, Phoebe, Jack, Hannah, Alex, Jacob and Harriet.
+The history is interspersed with accounts of seven young people who were treated by the service: Ellie (1994), Phoebe (2009), Jack (2011), Alex, Hannah, Jacob, and Harriet.